Alpha Wave Movement

-It is not hard to tell that American composer Gregory Kyryluk absorbed a lot of old-school German spacemusic in his formative years.
-We can be thankful he did because, along with fellow Americans like Jonn Serrie and the group Spacecraft, he's grown into one of the world's most sensitive practitioners of ambient spacemusic, whether new-school or old.
-His one-man project Alpha Wave Movement has taken the classic Berlin sound across the Atlantic and into the 21st century without succumbing to either brazen recycling or moving it too far from its sonic roots.
+It is not hard to tell that American e-musician Gregory Kyryluk aka Alpha Wave Movement absorbed a lot of old-school German spacemusic in his formative years.
+We can be thankful he did because, along with fellow American artists like Jonn Serrie and Spacecraft, he's grown into one of the world's most sensitive practitioners of ambient spacemusic.
+AWM has taken the classic Berlin sound across the Atlantic and into the 21st century without succumbing to either brazen recycling or moving it too far from its sonic roots.

-A Distant Signal returns to the extra-planetary themes and spaces of Edge Of Infinity.
-Gone is some of Infinity's prettiness and in its place is a certain melancholy loneliness, like the floating strings and dislocated bleeps of "Liquid Cosmos".
+A Distant Signal (2002) returns to the extra-planetary themes and spaces of Edge Of Infinity.
+But gone is some of Infinity's prettiness and in its place is a certain sense of melancholy and loneliness, like the floating strings and dislocated bleeps of "Liquid Cosmos".
 There is a complexity to the drum patterns on "Outward Bound" that most spacemusic composers rarely bother with, but Kyryluk can be bothered and emerges with one of his most distinctive tracks.
 For sheer enveloping warmth "A Place Of Peace" and "No Mans Land" are the album's highlights.
-A kind of sister album to both of the above is the more recent Myriad Stars.
-It segues effortlessly between busy sequencer patterns and beatless widescreen drones, its moods ranging from dark, ominous abstraction to warm celestial melodies and choral voicings.
+A kind of companion album to A Distant Signal is Myriad Stars (2011).
+It segues effortlessly between busy sequencer patterns and beatless widescreen drones, its moods ranging from dark, ominous abstraction to warm celestial melodies and choral harmonies..

-And finally, the surprisingly good Regions Between.
+And finally, there is the surprisingly good archive collection The Regions Between (2007).
 It wouldn't be accurate to call this an album of out-takes.
 Its more a case of some genuinely good unreleased tracks that didn't quite fit the albums Kyryluk was recording at the time.
-As an collection it’s not entirely cohesive and I’m guessing it's not supposed to be.
-What it does show is the composer’s deft hand at different styles of spacey electronic ambience: the melodic celestial throb of the Berlin-school, the romanticism of Vangelis, drifting environmental soundscapes with a cosmic air.
-Even when the music steps beyond expected rhythm patterns on the deeply gorgeous "Solar Dub" the gliding synth below and sparkling arpeggio above make the track unmistakably his own.
+As a collection it’s not entirely cohesive but it does show the composer’s deft hand at different styles of spacey electronic ambience: the melodic celestial throb of the Berlin-school, the romanticism of Vangelis, drifting environmental soundscapes with a cosmic air.
+Even when the music steps beyond expected rhythm patterns on the deeply gorgeous "Solar Dub", the gliding synth below and sparkling arpeggio above make the track unmistakably his own.

-Aside from the seven albums listed above, also recommended for Alpha fans is Kyryluk's excellent throwbacks to old-school Berlin ambient sounds, recorded as one half of the duo Thought Guild.
+Aside from the seven albums above, also recommended for Alpha fans are Kyryluk's excellent throwbacks to old-school analog synth music as one half of the duo Thought Guild.